SoftwareSandbox/coderetreat-kotlin/dittle.md

  ⚁ ⚅ ⚄ ⚀
    ⚃
 ```
-Starting dice are always a `⚅` oriented the same way (rolling right would land them on a `⚁`).
+Starting dice are always a `⚅` oriented the same way (tilting right would land them on a `⚁`).
-Given the above, flattened representation, these are examples of correct, deterministic rolls.
+Given the above, flattened representation, these are examples of correct, deterministic tilts.

-Rolling right:
+Tilting right:
 `⚅ -> ⚁`, `⚁ -> ⚀`, `⚀ -> ⚄`, `⚄ -> ⚅`

-Rolling down:
+Tilting down:
 `⚅ -> ⚂`, `⚂ -> ⚀`, `⚀ -> ⚃`, `⚃ -> ⚅`

-Rolling up, after having rolled left twice:
+Tilting up, after having tilted left twice:
 `⚅ -> ⚄`, `⚄ -> ⚀`, `⚀ -> ⚃`, `⚃ -> ⚅`, `⚅ -> ⚂`, `⚂ -> ⚀`

 ## Representation